 MBTs originate from almost two decades of research by our founders, resulting in their discovery of a novel group of mitochondrial-derived peptides (MDPs) encoded within the mitochondrial genome.
-Some of these naturally occurring MDPs and their analogs have demonstrated a range of biological activity and therapeutic potential in research models across multiple chronic and age-related diseases.
+Some of these naturally occurring MDPs and their analogs have demonstrated a range of biological activity and therapeutic potential in research models across multiple diseases associated with aging.

 We are focused on building our organization, enhancing our scientific and management teams and their capabilities, planning and strategy, raising capital and the research and development of our MDPs.
 Our research efforts have focused on discovering and evaluating our MDPs for potential development as MBT drug candidates.

 Our efforts have resulted in the identification of more than 100 previously unidentified peptides encoded within the mitochondrial genome and generated over 1,000 analogs.
-Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, cancer, fibrotic diseases and other diseases.
+Many of these MDPs and their analogs have demonstrated various degrees of biological activity in cell based and/or animal models relevant to a wide range of diseases, such as NASH, obesity, cancer, fibrotic diseases including IPF, T2D and cardiovascular and neurodegenerative diseases.

 Since inception, we have incurred significant operating losses.
-Our net losses were $11,557,011 and $9,328,053 for the nine months ended September 30, 2020 and 2019, respectively.
-Our net losses included $4,542,293 and $2,435,539 of non-cash expenses for the nine months ended September 30, 2020 and 2019, respectively.
-Our net losses excluding non-cash expenses were $7,014,718 and $6,892,514 for the nine months ended September 30, 2020 and 2019, respectively.
-As of September 30, 2020, we had an accumulated deficit of $64,550,336.
+Our net losses were $4,217,563 and $2,920,584 for the three months ended March 31, 2020 and 2019, respectively.
+Our net losses included $1,816,204 and $903,367 of non-cash expenses for the three months ended March 31, 2020 and 2019, respectively.
+Our net losses excluding non-cash expenses were $2,401,359 and $2,017,217 for the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of $57,210,888.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
-Although we anticipate incurring increasing expenses as we advance CB4211 through the clinic and as we conduct preclinical development of our other research peptides, the extent of that increase is unknown at this time and subject to change due to the COVID-19 pandemic and other factors.
+Though we anticipate incurring increasing expenses as we advance CB4211 through the clinic and as we conduct preclinical development of our other research peptides, the extent of that increase is unknown at this time and subject to change due to the COVID-19 pandemic and other factors.